rickard67/TextDiff/readme.md

 Source code for the freeware component TDiff is written in Delphi.
 This component dramatically simplify programming tasks that require calculations of 'shortest path' or 'longest common sequence' as typically required in file compare utilities.

+TDiff is used in RJ TextEd to compare text or source files.
+You need to add the units "DiffTypes" and "Diff" to the uses section of your application.

+The units "Diff_NP" and "Diff_ND" contains the available algorithms that can be used from the TDiff class.

-PDF documents fully describing the principle algorithms used in both the new and the older TDiff component ...
-The original TDiff component was based on:
+PDF documents fully describing the principle algorithms used in Diff_NP and Diff_ND...\
+The algorithm in the Diff_ND unit is based on:
-"An O(ND) Difference Algorithm and its Variations" by E Myers - Algorithmica Vol. 1 No. 2, 1986, pp. 251-266
+"An O(ND) Difference Algorithm and its Variations" by E Myers - Algorithmica Vol. 1 No. 2, 1986, pp. 251-266\
-The current TDiff component is based on: "An O(NP) Sequence Comparison Algorithm" by Sun Wu, Udi Manber & Gene Myers
+The algorithm in the Diff_NP unit is based on: "An O(NP) Sequence Comparison Algorithm" by Sun Wu, Udi Manber & Gene Myers

 ### Getting Started

-Download the files and include the Pascal files in your project.
+Download the files and include the units DiffTypes and Diff in your project.

 ### Demo applications